Basking in reflected glory: Empirical findings

 A feeling of involvement is also necessary for BIRGing to occur.
 It is frequently seen as a cognitive process that affects behavior.
-In Bernhardt et al.'s study published in 1998, researchers examined physiological processes related to Basking in Reflected Glory, specifically, changes in the production of endocrine hormones.
-Endocrine system Fans watched their favorite sports teams (basketball and soccer) win or lose.
+In Bernhardt et al.'s study published in 1998, researchers examined physiological processes related to BIRGing, specifically, changes in the production of endocrine hormones.
+Fans watched their favorite sports teams (basketball and soccer) win or lose.
 The men's testosterone levels increased while watching their team win, but decreased while watching their team lose.
 Thus, this study shows that physiological processes may be involved with BIRGing, in addition to the known changes in self-esteem and cognition.

-The opposite of BIRGing is cutting off reflected failure (CORFing).
+The mirror image of BIRGing is cutting off reflected failure (CORFing).
 This is the idea that people tend to disassociate themselves from lower-status individuals because they do not want their reputations affected by associating with the people who are considered failures.
 In 2002, Boen et al. demonstrate this effect in a political context.
 They examined houses with at least a poster or lawn sign supporting a political candidate days before elections in Belgium.
 The houses that showed support for the winning candidate displayed their posters and lawn signs for a longer period after the elections than did those who supported the loser.
 CORFing behavior was studied in basketball fans after a defeat, where the fans refuse to take a team poster, removed their posters or paraphernalia, avoided other fans and stayed in a bad mood after a defeat.
-Thus, the tendency for individuals to display their association with a successful source and a tendency for individuals to conceal their association with a losing team was empirically supported.
+Thus, the tendency for individuals to display their association with a successful source and to conceal their association with an unsuccessful one was empirically supported.

 These empirical studies show how even in controlled situations, people unconsciously seek acceptance by associating themselves with successful individuals.
-Whether this is accomplished by wearing brand names or parents covering their car with stickers about how talented their child is, basking in reflected glory has been found in both the naturalistic and experimental setting.
+Whether this is accomplished by wearing brand names or parents covering their car with stickers about how talented their child is, BIRGing has been found in both the naturalistic and experimental setting.